Khushi-Jaiswal-2003/InterviewBit-Databases-Questions/README.md

 # InterviewBit-Databases
-Trying to solve all interviewbit questions
+Trying to solve all interviewbit databases questions